Rhubarb: Oxalic acid

 In the petioles (leaf stalks), the proportion of oxalic acid is about 10% of the total 2–2.5% acidity, which derives mainly from malic acid.
 Serious cases of rhubarb poisoning are not well documented.
 Both fatal and non-fatal cases of rhubarb poisoning may be caused not by oxalates, but rather by toxic anthraquinone glycosides.

 Pests

-The rhubarb curculio, Lixus concavus, is a weevil.
-Rhubarb is a host, damage being visible mainly on the leaves and stalks, with gummosis, and oval or circular feeding and/or egg-laying sites.
+Rhubarb is a host to the rhubarb curculio, Lixus concavus, which is a weevil.
+Damage is mainly visible on leaves and stalks, with gummosis and oval or circular feeding and egg-laying sites.

 Hungry wildlife may dig up and eat rhubarb roots in the spring, as stored starches are turned to sugars for new foliage growth.